TerrenceHo/git-workflow/README.md

 Note that almost no one should develop off another feature branch to make a feature, unless you coordinate closely.
 Always branch off _develop_.
 Treat other branches as though you did not own them.

-Consider branch _featureA_ that was branched off _develop_.
+**//no one would take the time to work through this logic of a paragraph** Consider branch _featureA_ that was branched off _develop_.
 A new function _coolFunc_ was made. _featureB_ branches off _featureA_, and uses _coolFunc_ to implement their feature.
 However, _featureA_ continues to commit off his branch, and realizes that a better implementation of _coolFunc_ was possible.
 Now you have diverging paths of code, that rely on the same namespace.
 Eventually, _coolFunc_ will cause a merge conflict, if both branches are merged back in, and this must be resolved.
 If _coolFunc_ diverged enough, one of the branches may be invalidated and require extensive rework.
 (This disregards the order of merging, another complication)

 _featureB_ should have 1) merged off of _develop_, to work off clean code, and 2) either waited for _featureA_'s function to become stable, or implemented their own version.
 By always branching off of _develop_, situations like these are easily avoided.